 Ignition starts to look like overkill when:

-- You are a contract pumper or a small operator who visits every well on a daily route anyway.
+- Your pumper is already visiting every well on a daily route anyway.

 - You don’t have an automation engineer on staff and are relying entirely on the integrator for support.